 The Administration has launched the Curb Cuts to the Middle Class Initiative, a cross-agency effort focused on helping people with disabilities prepare to qualify for the array of jobs offered by federal contractors and provide federal contractors with the tools and resources they need to recruit, retain, and promote people with disabilities.

 See also: "Advancing Employment Opportunities for People with Disabilities" by Cecilia Muñoz

 Executive Order 13548, on Increasing Federal Employment of Individuals with Disabilities

 Recognizing that Americans with disabilities have an employment rate far lower than that of Americans without disabilities, and that they are underrepresented in the federal workforce, President Obama issued Executive Order 13548 to establish the federal government as a model employer of individuals with disabilities.
 Four years into that commitment, OPM reports that 57,491 workers with disabilities have entered the federal workforce, more than half of the executive order's goal.
 More people with disabilities are in federal service than at any time in the past 33 years.

 President Obama placed comprehensive health reform at the top of his domestic policy agenda.
 The President signed into law the Affordable Care Act (ACA), which provides many benefits for people with disabilities.

 - The ACA ends discrimination on the basis of pre-existing condition and bans caps on lifetime benefits.

-- The ACA, starting in 2014, bars insurance companies from discrimination on the basis of medical history or genetic information.
+- The ACA bars insurance companies from discrimination on the basis of medical history or genetic information.

 - The ACA advances community living by extending the Money Follows the Person program, improving the Medicaid home-and-community-based services (HCBS) option.